mthl/guix-artwork/website/drafts/guix-environment-to-shell.md

 guix shell -D inkscape git gdb
 ```

+(Note that `-D` only applies to the immediately following package,
-It’s more concise and more natural than with `guix environment`.
-As can
+`inkscape` in this case.)
+It’s more concise and more natural than with
-be seen [in the
+`guix environment`.
+As can be seen [in the
 manual](https://guix.gnu.org/manual/devel/en/html_node/Invoking-guix-shell.html),
 all the other options supported by `guix environment` remain available
 in `guix shell`.